CyberHappenings logo

 Hide ▲

-Google has released security updates for Chrome to address a zero-day vulnerability (CVE-2025-10585) in the V8 JavaScript and WebAssembly engine.
+Google has released security updates for Chrome to address a zero-day vulnerability (CVE-2025-13223) in the V8 JavaScript and WebAssembly engine.
 This type confusion flaw is being actively exploited in the wild, posing a risk to millions of users.
 The update is available for Windows, macOS, and Linux.
 Users of other Chromium-based browsers should also apply the fixes as soon as they are available.
-The flaw was discovered and reported by Google's Threat Analysis Group (TAG) on September 16, 2025.
+The flaw was discovered and reported by Clément Lecigne of Google's Threat Analysis Group (TAG) on November 12, 2025.
 Type confusion vulnerabilities can lead to arbitrary code execution and program crashes.
 Google has not disclosed specific details about the exploitation to prevent further abuse.
+This is the seventh zero-day vulnerability in Chrome that has been either actively exploited or demonstrated as a proof-of-concept (PoC) since the start of the year.
+The list includes CVE-2025-2783, CVE-2025-4664, CVE-2025-5419, CVE-2025-6554, CVE-2025-6558, CVE-2025-10585, and CVE-2025-13223.

 Timeline